-Preheat oven to 450°F. Line a rimmed baking sheet with foil.
-Spray a six-cup muffin tin with nonstick cooking spray and set on top of the baking sheet.
+Preheat oven to 450°F. Line a rimmed baking sheet with foil (if desired, for easy clean-up).
+Spray a six-cup muffin pan with nonstick cooking spray and set on top of the baking sheet.

-In a large bowl, combine ground beef, egg, bread crumbs, garlic powder, and Creole seasoning.
+In a large bowl, combine the ground beef, half of the glaze mixture, the egg, breadcrumbs, garlic powder, and seasoned salt/Creole seasoning.

 This recipe feeds a small family, but you'll want to double it for a large family.
-I usually double this recipe to end up with 12 meatloaf muffins, which gives my family (two adults & three young children) enough leftovers for another meal or meatloaf sandwiches for lunch the next day.
+I double this recipe for 12 meatloaf muffins to feed my family of five (with a bit of leftovers).

 For equal-sized mini meatloaves, smooth the top of the meatloaf mix in the bowl and use a butter knife to slice it into six equal "wedges" (like a pizza or a pie).
 Then use your hands or a cookie-scoop to scoop up one section at a time.